noppud/mangler.finance/TOOLS_API_GUIDE.md

 These endpoints are designed to work alongside the existing `/chat` endpoint.
 Your LLM can:

 1. Analyze formulas using the chat endpoint
-2. Use `/tools/color` to highlight problematic cells
+2. Use `/tools/color` to highlight problematic cells (automatically snapshots)
-3. Use `/tools/snapshot` before making changes
-4. Use `/tools/restore` to undo if needed
+3. Use `/tools/restore` to undo changes if needed using the returned snapshot_batch_id

 ---